class IO::Stapled

 ¶

-This class staples together two unidirectional IO
+This class staples together two unidirectional IOs to form a single,

-bidirectional IO
+bidirectional IO.

 Example (loopback):